-Literary baby names could refer to great character names.
+Literary baby names like Fable could refer to great character names.
 Authors, too, have inspired many a favorite choice.
 Just look at the current US Top 100, packed with names like Emma and Harper.

 But there’s yet another choice when it comes to literary baby names – the literally literary ones.
 They’re terms that refer to something in literature, words that describe a genre, or a type of literature, or a device used in story-telling.

-Some of these make great given names.
+Some of these make great firsts.
 Others feel best left to the middle spot.

-But if you’re a book-lover with a creative streak, and a daring baby-namer, too, then these literally literary baby names could be exactly what you’re after.
+If you’re a book-lover with a creative streak, and a daring namer, too, then these literally literary baby names could be exactly what you’re after.

 CANON